MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-DlpComplianceRule.md

 Accept pipeline input: False
 Accept wildcard characters: False
 ```
+Explanation of the parameters:
+Ignore : Will ignore the failure of the rule and thereby any actions in that rule and move to the next rule.
+RetryThenBlock : Will do upto 5 retrys of the rule with an increasing time gap of 10 min i.e, 1st retry happens after 10 min, 2nd retry after 20 min and so on.
+Once 5th retry also results in a failure the message is dropped and we send a NDR.
+Blank : Will defer the delivery of the message and keep retrying the rule.
 ### -SenderADAttributeContainsWords
 The SenderADAttributeContainsWords parameter specifies a condition for the DLP rule that looks for words in Active Directory attributes of message senders.
 You can use any of the following Active Directory attributes: